qianl15/this/README.md

 please install the *CPU version* of Scanner.

 ### Build Decoder
+We share our static build [decoder](https://s3-us-west-2.amazonaws.com/mxnet-params/DecoderAutomataCmd-static) and [fused-histogram decoder](https://s3-us-west-2.amazonaws.com/mxnet-params/FusedDecodeHist-static) on a public S3 bucket, however, be careful to use them or compile your own static executable files!
+Use the following instructions if you want to build your own decode binary file from scratch.

-We provide two models: the fuse model and the split model.
+We implemented two models: the fuse model and the split model.

 If you wanted to run the split model, then you can build the standalone decoder:
 ```bash